 |Worldwide Airport Lounge Access With Priority Pass Select ($399 USD Value)||✓||✓|

 |Complimentary flight upgrades and companion tickets||✓||✓|

 |Hotel Upgrades & Extras||✓||✓|

 |24/7 Platinum Travel Concierge||✓||✓|

 As you can see, the two cards are pretty similar.
 For 99% of people, the top three rows are what matter most.

-This one is dead simple: several times per year, American Express offers a 25% transfer bonus when you transfer your points to a program like British Airways Avios.
-Just by transferring your points at the right time, 75,000 points all of a sudden become 93,750 points.
-As we’ll see next, that little trick is worth at least $375 to you.
+This one is dead simple: at least once per year, American Express offers a transfer bonus when you transfer your points to a program like British Airways Avios.
+The most recent transfer bonus period, where every point transferred to British Airways Avios earned a 30% bonus, ran from September until November 25, 2018.
+Just by transferring your points at the right time, 40,000 points all of a sudden become 52,000 points.
+As we’ll see next, that little trick is worth hundreds of dollars to you.

 Why isn’t there an exact value for the points?

 Because every flight you use them on holds a different value.
 Here’s an example.